 This Introduction is not a summary of this Official Statement.
 It is only a brief description of and guide to the entire contents of this Official Statement, including the cover page and appendices hereto, and the documents summarized or described herein, a full review of which should be made by potential investors.
 All descriptions and summaries of various documents hereinafter set forth do not purport to be comprehensive or definitive, and reference is made to each document for complete details of all terms and conditions.
 All statements herein are qualified in their entirety by reference to each document.
-A copy of the Trust Agreement is available upon request to the Interim Controller/Treasurer of the District.
+Copies of the Measure AA Trust Agreement and the Measure RR Trust Agreement are available upon request to the Interim Controller/Treasurer of the District.
 The offering of the 2022 Bonds is made only by means of this entire Official Statement and is subject in all respects to the information contained herein.